Cryp-GmbH/mmb-proposal/mmb-analysis-and-proposal.md

 [^discussions-on-current-cost]: The current cost of DOT→ETH bridging -- even with the recent decrease to ~6 DOT per transfer -- has been raised in the community as a growth painpoint for growth of Snowbridge usage.
 See for instance related discussions here: [1](https://polkadot.subsquare.io/referenda/1127), [2](https://x.com/Erwin_Schroedy/status/1831266621614145603), [3](https://x.com/ClaraVanStaden/status/1831426063551066292)

 [^original-proposal]: Links: [V1 of proposal](https://hackmd.io/@MerkleMountainBelts/MMB-Funding-Proposal) and [version tracking for changes](https://github.com/Cryp-GmbH/mmb-proposal/compare/original-proposal...main) since [original post](https://polkadot.polkassembly.io/post/2392)

+[^maintenance-scope]: Maintenance of the MMB library at least includes:   1. addressing bug reports, 2. addressing security issues of the library - in particular any coordinated vulnerability disclosures, and 3. ensuring the MMB library API remains compatible with Polkadot/JAM